Middleburg, Florida: 2020 census

+2010 census

-As of the census of 2010, there were 13,008 people living in 4,891 housing units within the CDP.
+As of the 2010 census, there were 13,008 people living in 4,891 housing units within the CDP.
 Between the 2000 and 2010 census, Middleburg realized a population increase of 2,670 individuals.
 The racial makeup of the CDP was 92.9% White, 3.1% African American, 0.6% Native American, 0.7% Asian, 0.0% Pacific Islander, 0.9% from other races, and 1.8% from two or more races.
 Hispanic or Latino people of any race were 4.1% of the population.

 In the CDP, the population was spread out, with 24.87% under the age of 18, 75.13% age of 18 or over, and 10.36% age of 65 or over.
 The population was 49.7% female and 50.3% male.

 History

 Early Settlement

-Initially inhabited by Seminole Native Americans, the United States Congress passed a bill in 1824 providing the Florida territory national funding to construct a military route spanning from Colerain, Georgia southwest to Tampa Bay, with long-term goals of expelling and relocating the indigenous Seminole population, encouraging settlement and development by American settlers.
+At the time of European contact the region was inhabited by Timucua Native Americans.
+In 1824 the United States Congress passed a bill providing the Florida territory national funding to construct a military route spanning from Colerain, Georgia southwest to Tampa Bay, with long-term goals of expelling and relocating the Seminole Native American population then residing there, encouraging settlement and development by American settlers.
 Completed by 1827, the "federal road" provided a route through the area between the north and south forks of Black Creek.

 Asa Clark operated a ferry service on the north fork of Black Creek in the 1820s, leading the vicinity of his ferry travels to be colloquially referred to as Clark's Ferry.
 In February 1828, Isaac Boring founded the Black Creek Methodist Church, and later that year Clark's business was acquired by John Hanson, who traversed the same area through 1833, after which he sold to Samuel and Charlotte Garey, for whom the village was officially named Garey's Ferry, listed as such on state maps from as early as 1836.

 By this time, commerce and travel to the area was increasing, and multiple ferry services travelled to and from Garey's Ferry and Whitesville.
 George Branning and Ozias Budington each operated their own ferry operations in competition with the Gareys; Budington largely focused on the south fork and facilitated the building and expansion of Whitesville, which ultimately grew large enough to warrant its own United States Post Office and a jailhouse (Blakey, 1976).